Pala Empire

 Updated:

-The Pala Dynasty is an important topics for UPSC exams.
+The Pala Dynasty is an early Medival Empire.
 Here are some important notes on Pala Empire.

 Pala Empire Notes

-Founder of Pala Empire: The empire is traditionally said to have been founded by Gopala I in 750 AD.
-He was succeeded by his son, Dharmapala, who expanded and consolidated the empire’s territories.
+Founder of Pala Empire: Gopala I is believed to have started this empire in 750 AD.
+He was succeeded by his son, Dharmapala.

 Sources: Various inscriptions, coins, sculptures and architecture, Ramacarita Of Abhinanda (9th century), Ramacarit Manas by Sandhyakara Nandi (12th century), Subhasita Ratnakosha, an anthology of Sanskrit works edited by Vidyakara (composed in the late Pala period), etc.